Turkey national under-21 football team: Current squad

+Players born on or after 1 January 2004 are eligible for 2027 UEFA European Under-21 Championship qualifying games.

-The following players were called up for the 2027 UEFA European Under-21 Championship qualification matches against Ukraine and Lithuania on 14 and 18 November 2025, respectively.
+The following players were called up for the 2027 UEFA European Under-21 Championship qualification Group H matches against Ukraine and Hungary on 26 September and 6 October 2026; respectively.

-Caps and goals updated as of 8 June 2025, after the match against Albania.
+Caps and goals updated as of 3 June 2026, after the match against Kosovo.